ptwu/ptwu.github.io/README.md

 # ptwu.github.io
-Static personal site hosted by GitHub Pages (which is free, woo!)
+Static personal site hosted by GitHub Pages.
+No longer maintained as the frontend has been redeveloped to React [here](https://github.com/ptwu/website).

 ## Tech Stack
 * Frontend